 - Complete IP address of the requesting computer

-We use these server log files exclusively for statistical evaluations for the purpose of the operation, security and optimization of the offer.
+We use these server log files exclusively for statistical evaluations for the purpose of the operation, security and optimisation of the offer.
 The legal basis for the temporary storage of the access data and the server log files is Art.
 6 para.
 1 lit. f DSGVO.
-Our legitimate interest lies primarily in ensuring and optimizing our offer on the websites.
+Our legitimate interest lies primarily in guaranteeing and optimising our offer on the websites.
 The data is deleted as soon as it is no longer required to achieve the purpose of its processing.

 This website uses so-called cookies, the scope and functionality of which are technically necessary to make our offer more attractive and to use certain functions.
 Cookies are small text files that are placed on your terminal device and stored by your browser.